carineang/tp/docs/DeveloperGuide.md

 6. The `execute` method of the `SortCommand` object returns a `CommandResult` object which stores the data regarding the completion of the `sort` command.

+#### Design Considerations

+* Sorting Commands
+  * Sorting commands should be easy for users to understand and having consistent naming conventions.
+* Multi-level Sorting with Tags as First Attribute
+  * Tags often represent the most significant context about a contact.
+Sorting by tags first allows user to immediately group contacts into logical clusters.
+  Within the cluster, sorting by other attributes provides a nested, hierarchically meaningful structure.
+  * Provides flexibility for users to organize and sort their contacts based on two attributes, the first attribute should be `tag`, second attribute should be `name`, `phone`, `email`, `address`.

 ### Find feature

 The `find` command allows users to search for contacts in Notarius based on specified fields: